Keisuke Koide

 Keisuke Koide (小出 恵介, Koide Keisuke) is a Japanese actor who starred in Kwak Jae-yong's film Cyborg She and in Koizora.

 Career

 In 2017, Koide admitted to drinking alcohol and having sex with a 17-year-old girl after allegations were published in Friday.
 He was suspended by his talented agency, Amuse, Inc., a month later.
 Following his suspension, several acting projects he was involved in removed and recast his roles, including the Netflix series Jimmy: The True Story of a True Idiot.
-In 2020, he announced that he will make a comeback in acting from his three-year hiatus after the sex scandal.
+In 2020, he announced that he will make a comeback in acting from his three-year hiatus from moving to the US.
 He is under a new agency called "Rhythmedia".